The University of Leeds strategy 2020-2030 states that the first aim in achieving our Student Education vision is to:

 When planning and designing our teaching it will be important for us to consider how we can:

-- Enhance the education we offer by embedding evidence-based, student-centred pedagogies for learning and assessment across the institution.
+- Enhance the education we offer by embedding evidence-based, active and inclusive approaches for learning and assessment across the institution.

 - Transform our curriculum by placing student success at its heart, streamlining our portfolio, and adopting a consistent programme structure that facilitates student choice.

 - Enhance our commitment to widening participation, retention and attainment, with a focus on evidence-based interventions that support the achievement of challenging targets for particular groups.

 - Ensure that our students are equipped with the learning, skills and attributes to support positive outcomes aligned with their career aspirations and the needs of society and employers.

 This information on this page has been developed to help you incorporate the main themes of the strategy when planning and designing your teaching.